rum-archive/rum-archive/src/blog/2025-08-akamai-employee-individual-websites-datasets.md

 | (multiple) | 2714540186 |     Mobile |
 | (multiple) |  193847403 |     Tablet |

+> _NOTE: This SQL calculates the DeviceType distribution seen across all samples over 31 days of mPulse RUM data (where each day is its own sample set).
+A more accurate way to look at this data might be to calculate the DeviceType distribution for each day, then average those distributions.
+That query is more complex, and in this case, rounded to the same percentages._

 Now let's compare those results to each individual website (note the table has changed):

 ```sql